nguyenkhois/build-environments/extend-templates/react-hooks-sass-react-hot-loader/README.md

 * Ubuntu version 18.04 LTS

 ## Using
-* Run the command `npm install` to install all needed dependencies.
+* The commands:
-* Other commands:
+    * `npm install` - Installs all needed dependencies.
     * `npm run start` - Starts Webpack Dev Server for development.
     * `npm run bs` - Starts Webpack Dev Server in development mode with BrowserSync plugin for cross browser testing.
     * `npm run build` - Bundles your app into the directory `/dist` for production.